jro31/jethro-codes/_articles/projects/jethro-codes.md

 };
 ```

-This function accepts three arguments:
+The `getArticleBySlug` function accepts three arguments:

 The `slug` of the article, the `fields` within the article that you want returned (we'll get into that in a moment), and the `containingFolder`.

 To start with, `const realSlug = slug.replace(/\.md$/, '');` simply removes the `.md` extension, if one is passed-in on the slug, and sets the resulting string to `realSlug`.

-For example, if I passed `my-story.md` in as the `slug` argument, this would set `my-story` to `realSlug`.
+For example, if I passed `'my-story.md'` in as the `slug` argument, then `'my-story'` would be set to `realSlug`.

 On the next line, we use the `join()` function again (covered in the previous section).

-The `directoryPath()` function simply checks whether the a `containingFolder` is present.
-If it is, it will return a string of the `articlesPath` followed by the containing folder, if not it will just return the `articlesPath`.
+The `directoryPath()` function simply checks whether a `containingFolder` is present.
+If it is, it returns a string of the `articlesPath` followed by the containing folder, if not it will just return the `articlesPath`.

 So `` const fullPath = join(directoryPath(containingFolder), `${realSlug}.md`); `` sets the full path of the location of the article, to the `fullPath` variable.

-Now that we have this path, we pass it to `fs.readFileSync`, which returns the contents of the file path we pass to it.
+Now that we have this path, we pass it to `fs.readFileSync` (read file synchronously), which returns the contents of the file path we pass to it.

 So, for example, if our `fullPath` variable is set to `jethro-codes/_articles/projects/meals-of-change.md`, then `const fileContents = fs.readFileSync(fullPath, 'utf8');` sets the contents of the `meals-of-change.md` file to the `fileContents` variable, in utf8 format.